tlorans/ClimateRisks/docs/source/lowcarbonstrategy.md

 This carbon risk-hedging strategy is widely followed by index providers and asset managers, and can be defined as a low-carbon strategy.

-In what follow, we will test two alternatives formulations for the climate objective:
+In what follow, we will test two alternatives formulations for the climate objective, proposed by Andersson et al. (2016) and following the notations used in Roncalli (2023):
 - the threshold approach, which consists in reducing the portfolio's WACI by changing the weights of stocks;
 - the order-statistic approach, which consists in excluding the $m$ most emitting stocks.

 ### Threshold Approach

 With the threshold approach, the objective is to minimize the tracking error with the benchmark while imposing a reduction $\mathfrak{R}$ in terms of carbon intensity.
 In practice, implementing such approach involves the weighted-average carbon intensity (WACI) computation and the introduction of a new constraint in a portfolio optimization problem with the presence of a benchmark (Roncalli, 2023).
+In this part, we first define the WACI, and then introduce the threshold approach as an additional constraint to the portfolio optimization with a benchmark problem seen in the previous part.

 #### Weighted-Average Carbon Intensity

 The weighted-average carbon intensity (WACI) of the benchmark is: